andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 turn can be processed by separate CPUs."
 For more details, have a look at the [Scaling in the Linux Networking Stack](https://www.kernel.org/doc/html/latest/networking/scaling.html).

 RSS happens in hardware for modern NICs and is enabled by default.
-Virtio supports multiqueue and RSS when the vhostnet driver is used (see our Virtual Machine setup instructions earlier).
+Virtio supports multiqueue and RSS when the vhost driver is used (see our Virtual Machine setup instructions earlier).

 It's possible to show some information about RSS with `ethtool -x <interface>`.
 As far as I know, it's not possible to